 How to prep it: raw or pickled

-What to make with it: Cool Cucumber Salad with Red Onions.
+What to make with it: 10-Minute Refreshing Vegan Watermelon and Cucumber Salad

 Those who don’t grow up cooking eggplant are often intimidated by this bulbous fruit (just assume that three of the next seven items on this list are technically fruits).
 Summer is the time to experiment with eggplant.
 When it’s at its peak, it’s less likely to be bitter.
 Look for a bright purple, small-to-midsize plant that’s firm to the touch.